Joshfairhead/Obsidian/Immanent/Kanban/Obsidian.md

 # Obsidian

 ## Why?
-Augmented capabilities and expressive capacities for content creation
+Augmented capabilities and expressive capacities for content creation and project management.

 ## How?